 Research

-My research interests include the long-term evolution of rocky planets and how interior processes are linked to a planet’s surface tectonics and volcanism.
+My research interests include the long-term evolution of rocky planets and how interior processes are linked to a planet’s tectonics, volcanism, and, ultimately, atmosphere.
 For the big picture, I’m keen to learn how these processes ultimately affect the planet’s (in)habitability.
-I strive to integrate observations from space, geophysics, geology, and geo/cosmo-chemistry into a physics-based framework using numerical modelling techniques.
-You can find more details on my research projects below.
+I strive to integrate observations from space missions, geophysics, geology, and geo/cosmo-chemistry into a physics-based framework using numerical modeling techniques.
+While I have worked on Venus and Earth for now, I am keen on exploring interior evolution, tectonics, volcanism, and/or atmospheres on any celestial body and welcome collaborations.
+You can find more details on my current and past research projects below.

 Venus: Earth's mysterious sister planet